Fees & Frequently Asked Questions

 Why are your rates higher than traditional therapists and coaches?

 • I’m not a traditional therapist or coach.
-I practice as a Complementary and Alternative Health Care Provider with advanced training and a specialization in anxiety and OCD.
+I was formally trained as a doctoral-level clinical psychologist and I now practice as a Complementary and Alternative Health Care Provider with advanced training and a specialization in anxiety and OCD.
 My rates are similar to other anxiety and OCD specialists with advanced training.

 Do you offer payment plans?